MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 - ODB150
 - MET150
 ms.assetid: 0ecb2cf5-8882-42b3-a6e9-be6bda30899c
-description: "Learn how to use group policy to administer settings for the OneDrive sync client."
+description: "Learn how to use Group Policy to administer settings for the OneDrive sync client."
 ---

 # Use Group Policy to control OneDrive sync client settings